brentp/toolshed/README.rst

 Files
 -----

+If you have a "proper" CSV file with quoting and such, use python's `csv`_ module.

 If all you have is a file with a header and you want to get a dictionary for each row::